StormCreative/frontend-styleguide/css.md

         margin: 0;
         padding: 0.5em; // use em measurement = 8px

-        // CSS3 features are kept seperate and have the comment of CSS3 to let us know
+        // CSS3 features are kept separate and have the comment of CSS3 to let us know
         -webkit-border-radius: 0.25em; // use em measurement = 8px
            -moz-border-radius: 0.25em; // use em measurement = 8px
                 border-radius: 0.25em; // use em measurement = 8px